turingschool/frontend-mod-1-prework/section1/reflection.md

    - There is too much written word in the world for even the most prolific readers to get through a fraction of it.
 I don't know that there's a formula for choosing the right things to read, but I do think one can get better at it.
 I think we can (a) be quick to put books down - rather than feel wedded to anything we've read the inside cover of; (b) be willing to skim books for which skimming is sufficient; (c) seek counterpoints rather than validation (reading to validate oneself is, if not epistemically perilous, at least redundant)...I imagine there are many other tips for choosing readings wisely, and most of them will depend on the subject matter.
 Programming, for instance... where do I start!?

    - There are many different ways to read depending on your goal.
 You could read a hundred books a year but remember nothing from them.
 You could read a hundred books and remember thousands of facts but be unable to apply/synthesize.
-You could read a hundred books and and out of them think up 30 amazing product ideas, but remember very few of their details and form no opinions about which of their ideas are credible or true.
+You could read a hundred books and out of them think up 30 amazing product ideas, but remember very few of their details and form no opinions about which of their ideas are credible or true.
 Anyway, what I really need to learn, on my journey towards superlearning, is *how* best to read, not *how much*.

 - I don't think a list of learning tips is complete without something on metacognition.
 I imagine that "superlearners" are not all people who follow one set of rules for learning.
 Rather they are people who pay attention to their own minds and embrace learning strategies and regimens that push them but play to their strengths.

-*=> goals*
+*so, Goals*
-- Read (well!) >= 1 book (or equivalent) per week during my Turing program, and >= 2 books over each inter-module break
+- Read (well!) at least one book (or equivalent) per week during my Turing program, and at least two books over each inter-module break

     - maintain reading lists in my Turing notebook